jhawksley/rjaws/README.md

   run `aws sts get-caller-identity` to check this.
 If it doesn't work, neither will Jaws.
 * The SSM login module (command: `ssm`) relies on the AWS SSM Session Manager Plugin, in addition to the AWS CLI.
 Both must be installed.
 More information can be found here: [Install the Session Manager plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

-## Building and Installing
+## Building

 ### Binaries

 There aren't any binaries available yet.
 Eventually the project will be installable with `cargo install` as a crate.
 But this is still TBD.

-### Building from source
+### Building From Source

 #### Development

+First clone the project's Git repo into your local envionrment.

-The project can be built for release (without debug information) from scratch with the command:
+The project can then be built for release (without debug information) from scratch with the command:

 ```bash
 cargo build --release